 - Orient the dough so the closed edge is on the top side and the open edge is facing you.
 Roll the dough to an 8" x 24" rectangle.
 Brush off any excess flour and again fold the dough like a letter.
 This is the second "turn".
 Set the dough on a sheet pan, cover with plastic and refrigerate at least 30 minutes.

 - Remove the dough from the refrigerator.
 On a lightly floured surface, roll the dough to an 8" x 24" rectangle.
-Sprinkle 1/3 cup of granulated sugar evenly over the dough.
+Sprinkle ⅓ cup of granulated sugar evenly over the dough.
 Fold the dough like a letter.
 At this point if the dough is very tight or the butter is soft, refrigerate for 30 minutes.
-If the dough is still easy to work and the butter is cold go ahead with the next step.
+If the dough is still easy to work and the butter is cold go ahead with the next step.8 ounces granulated sugar

 - Generously butter a 10” round springform cake pan and line the bottom with a round of parchment OR butter a 6 cup jumbo muffin pan OR a 12 cup standard muffin pan.
 Dust with sugar to coat.
 Shake out any excess.

-- Bake the pastries until deeply browned, about 30 minutes for standard muffins, 35 minutes for jumbo muffins and 45-50 minutes for a 10" round.
+- Bake the pastries in the preheated oven until golden brown, about 30 minutes for standard muffins, 35 minutes for jumbo muffins and 45-50 minutes for a 10" round.
 The center of the 10" round should feel quite firm when you press on the top.